HannaVasylieva/kickstarter-layout/README.md

-# Kickstarter - Futuristic Wireless Speaker Showcase

-## Project Description:

-Kickstarter is a sleek and engaging HTML webpage designed for showcasing audio products, with a particular focus on the futuristic wireless speaker named "Luna."
+Soundwave Revolution is a sleek and engaging HTML webpage designed for showcasing audio products, with a particular focus on the futuristic wireless speaker named "Luna."
 This project aims to provide an immersive and user-friendly experience for visitors.
 Below, we'll break down the key aspects of the project.

 ## Features:

-Navigation Menu: The webpage features a navigation menu accessible via a menu icon in the header, making it easy for users to navigate between sections.
+- Navigation Menu: The webpage features a navigation menu accessible via a menu icon in the header, making it easy for users to navigate between sections.

-Form Submission Handling: Code handles form submissions, including clearing form fields and displaying a success state
+- Form Submission Handling: Code handles form submissions, including clearing form fields and displaying a success state

-Language Switching: The code allows users to switch between English and Ukrainian languages.
+- Language Switching: The code allows users to switch between English and Ukrainian languages.

-User Interaction: The project focuses on user interaction and engagement, with elements such as hover effects on buttons and images to provide an interactive and engaging experience.
+- User Interaction: The project focuses on user interaction and engagement, with elements such as hover effects on buttons and images to provide an interactive and engaging experience.

-Slider Functionality: Users can navigate through different feature slides.
-Slider adapts to different screen sizes.
+- Slider Functionality: Users can navigate through different feature slides.
+The slider adapts to different screen sizes.

-Hash Change Event: Changing the appearance of the page based on the URL.
+- Hash Change Event: Changing the appearance of the page based on the URL.

 ## Technologies Used

-HTML
+- HTML
-CSS and SCSS
+- CSS and SCSS
-JavaScript
+- JavaScript
-Responsive Web Design
+- Responsive Web Design
-Font Integration
+- Font Integration
-Linking and Navigation
+- Linking and Navigation
-SEO
+- SEO

 ## Code Structure